-With the summer season well underway, we thought it appropriate to highlight the healthy benefits and unfortunate harmful effects of the sun and its ultraviolet (UV) rays.
+With the upcoming sunny weather, we thought it appropriate to highlight the healthy benefits and unfortunate harmful effects of the sun and its ultraviolet (UV) rays.

 How do we benefit from sun exposure?

 The sun’s rays enable the body to produce Vitamin D naturally.
 This Vitamin D allows the body to absorb essential Calcium.
 Together they work in building and maintaining healthy bones and teeth.
 This vital combination reduces the risk of osteoporosis and helps maintain a healthy immune system.

 How much exposure is safe to promote Vitamin D?

 20 minutes of safe exposure (early morning, late afternoon) a day is enough.
 Build exposure to the sun gradually.
 Short and frequent exposures are more beneficial than one prolonged dose .
 Remember UV ray intensity varies with differing altitudes, latitudes and seasons.

 We feel happy when the sun is out – why?